Invitation to Apply for 2020

-The CICM hosts an annual two and a half day Predoctoral Summer Institute for 12 underrepresented minority (URM) professionals who are interested in pursuing a Ph.D. in social work, public health, or public policy areas nationwide.
+The CICM will host our first annual Leadership, Equity, and Diversity in Higher Education (LEAD) 2020 Predoctoral Summer Institute at Washington University in St. Louis, Missouri on August 26, 2020 – August 28, 2020.
+The two and a half day Predoctoral Summer Institute is for 12 underrepresented minority (URM) professionals who are interested in pursuing a Ph.D. in social work, public health, or public policy areas nationwide.

 Why are we doing this?